gunakar576/Business-Analytics-Using-Python-and-Power-BI/README.md

-# Superstore-Sales-Dashboard
+# Business Analytics Using Python and Power BI

-# Superstore Dashboard - Power BI
+# Business Analytics Using Python and Power BI

 ## Overview
 This project leverages the Superstore dataset to create an interactive Power BI dashboard.
 The dashboard provides insights into: